18F/g-dataservices/ISSUE_TEMPLATE/SPEAKER_SUGGESTION.md

 ## Outreach

 - [ ] Can you assist the guild with out reach to this person?
-- [ ] Has this person spoken to an 18F GGuild before?
+- [ ] Has this person spoken to an 18F Guild before?
 - [ ]  Other relevant information the Guild should know before reaching out to this person (add details below)/